IndiGo bars specially-abled child: Scindia says no human being should have to go through this | Business

 ''Then we witnessed the full display of brute authority and power.
 The IndiGo (InterGlobe Aviation Ltd) staff declared that the child would not be allowed to take the flight because he was a risk to other passengers,'' she mentioned.

-''The Indigo manager also said something on the lines of 'behaviors such as this, and that of drunk passengers, deems them unfit to travel','' she said.
+''The Indigo manager also said something on lines of 'behaviours such as this, and that of drunk passengers, deems them unfit to travel','' she said.

 However, IndiGo staff did not change their decision of barring the child from taking the flight, she said.